From Sanctions to Scrutiny: How OFAC Violations Create Immediate SEC Disclosure Triggers

 Internal Controls and the Sarbanes-Oxley Connection

-Here's a critical dimension many companies overlook: OFAC violations can trigger Sarbanes-Oxley internal control disclosures.
+OFAC violations can also trigger Sarbanes-Oxley internal control disclosures, a dimension many companies overlook.
 If a violation suggests that controls failed to prevent or detect prohibited transactions, management may need to disclose a material weakness.
+According to PCAOB inspection data, internal control deficiencies related to sanctions compliance screening have appeared with increasing frequency in inspection findings since 2022.

 Under Section 404 of Sarbanes-Oxley, public companies must assess and report on the effectiveness of internal controls over financial reporting.
 OFAC violations that involve financial transactions can directly implicate these controls.